Sign up to receive Cochise County economic news via email (click here)

 IMPACT OF TOURISM & TRAVEL

-• According to research by Dean Runyan Associates for Arizona Office of Tourism, Cochise County's travel industry (including business and leisure travel) generated $206.7 million in direct spending in 2020, down 40.2% from 2019.
-Cochise County's travel industry supported 3,000 jobs (down 13.6%) countywide with earnings of $81.7 million (down 8.6%) in 2020, according to the study.
+• According to research by Dean Runyan Associates for Arizona Office of Tourism, Cochise County's travel industry (including business and leisure travel) generated $379.7 million in direct spending countywide in 2024, down 2.8% from the year prior (that followed increases of 63.5% in 2021, 13.8% in 2022, and 1.6% in 2023, rebounding from a 40.1% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2023 was at a record high (with records back to 1998, not adjusted for inflation) prior to the 2024 decline.
+Cochise County's travel industry supported 3,200 jobs countywide in 2024 (down 8.8%% from the year prior) with household earnings of $99.5 million (down 4.1% from 2023), according to the study.

 Visitor Counts (national & state parks) (2003-current) (pdf)